 Passport?
 Check.
 Visas?
 Check.
 Travel vaccines?
 Check.
 Your big trip is just two weeks away, and you’ve thought of everything… then you realize you forgot to buy travel insurance.
 Oh no!
 Is it too late?

 The short answer is: It’s not too late!
 You absolutely can buy travel insurance after booking your trip.
 However, it’s always best to purchase insurance as early in the process as possible.
 If you procrastinate, you may miss out on certain benefits.
 Below, we’ll explain why.

 Considering buying travel insurance in case your trip is affected by COVID-19?
 It’s important to know that while epidemics are generally excluded from coverage, we are currently offering certain temporary accommodations for COVID-19 related claims.
-Also, some of our travel insurance plans now include the new Epidemic Coverage Endorsement, which adds covered reasons to select benefits for certain losses related to COVID-19 and any future epidemic.
+Also, many of our travel insurance plans now include the new Epidemic Coverage Endorsement, which adds covered reasons to select benefits for certain losses related to COVID-19 and any future epidemic.
 (Benefits vary by plan and are not available in all jurisdictions.)

 To see if your plan includes this endorsement and what it covers, please look for “Epidemic Coverage Endorsement” on your Declarations of Coverage or Letter of Confirmation.
 Terms, conditions and exclusions apply.
 Benefits may not cover the full cost of your loss.
 All benefits are subject to maximum limits of liability, which may in some cases be subject to sublimits and daily maximums.